 If you’re a founder looking for investors or to raise money for your business and you don’t know about the Seed Enterprise Investment Scheme, or whether you’re eligible for tax relief, then our SEIS & EIS Tutorial is an event you can’t afford to miss.

-Here we’ll summarise what it means to apply for the scheme, the steps involved and everything we learnt from the mistakes we made on our first attempt.
+Here we’ll summarise what it means to apply for the scheme, the steps involved and everything else that you need to know.

 Pitch For Investment